AppliedRecognition/Ver-ID-UI-iOS/README.md

     func cameraPositionForSession(_ session: VerIDSession) -> AVCaptureDevice.Position {
         // Return `AVCaptureDevice.Position.back` to use the back camera instead of the front (selfie) camera return .back
     }

+    var runCount = 0

+    func shouldRetrySession(_ session: VerIDSession, afterFailure error: Error) -> Bool {
+        // Return `true` to allow the user to retry the session on failure
+        // For example, you can keep track of how many times the user tried and fail the session on Xth attempt runCount += 1
+        return runCount < 3
+    }
 }
 ~~~